sigasi/sigasi_insights/content/manual/linting.md

 # List of (System)Verilog code rules

 The table below lists the (System)Verilog code rules that can be checked automatically by Sigasi Studio.
-These checks require a [xprt] license.
+These checks require a {{< xprt >}} license.

 | Quick Fix                        | Description                                                                                                             | ID |
 |----------------------------------|-------------------------------------------------------------------------------------------------------------------------|---:|